Software & IT projects

 Waterfall

-The Waterfall model as developed by Winston W. Royce includes the option for iterative development.
+The Waterfall approach to software development was formulated in DOD-STD-2167A published by the US Department of Defense in 1988.
 The waterfall model, requires the following phases to be followed in order:

 1. System and software requirements captured in a product requirements document